 Note that you can’t branch from branches (you can only branch from the main branch) due to the complications this would create to generate the tree in the software, particularly in reports.

-2) You no longer need to clone your Business As Usual/Reference Design to start modeling your recommendations
+2) You no longer need to clone your Business As Usual/Reference Design to start modeling your improvement strategy

-This is because the software now automatically clones it for you every time you ‘link’ a new scenario/recommendation to the tree/chain.
+This is because the software now automatically clones it for you every time you ‘link’ a new scenario to the tree/chain.

 3) Disconnect Scenarios from the chain by hitting the ‘Delete’ button